nithilans060306/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
-clone the repository from the guthub
+clone the repository from the github.

 ### Step 2: